 Agencies can submit as many projects as they like, however we cannot guarantee that each project will be adopted.
 We do, however, encourage multiple submissions.

 Day of Caring offers amazing "feel good" benefits for volunteers.
 It also provides corporate team-building and the opporunity for organizations to help develop the work skills of their team while fostering camaraderie and friendly competition.
 More important, it provides a way to give back to the community in a tangible, highly appreciated way.

-If you or your business/organization would like to volunteer for Day of Caring next year, please contact Gayle Sikula at 440.639.1082 or email@example.com.
+If you or your business/organization would like to volunteer for our Day of Caring, please contact Gayle Sikula at 440.639.1082 or firstname.lastname@example.org.